 In Supportive Housing developments (homeless, disabled, domestic violence, transitional youth, and/or special needs) with less than 20 units, INLIVIAN will provide project-based assistance up to 100% of the units in the project.
-In supportive housing developments (homeless, disabled, domestic violence, transitional youth, and/or special needs) with more than 20 units, INLIVIAN will provide project-based assistance up to 60% of the units in the project.
 Services must be provided in the coordination of housing for supportive housing developments.
 The types of services offered to families for a project to qualify for the exception will be determined on a project-by-project basis depending on the target population.
 Supportive Housing developments may use the McKinney Act definition of disabled for the purposes of determining eligibility for exempted units.